Designed by doctors, shaped by you

 With WeightWatchers, you’ll start with an online quiz to see if you qualify for medication.
 This quiz includes questions about your weight, lifestyle, and health history.

-If suitable, you’ll get a prescription for medication and a treatment plan.
+If eligible, you’ll get a prescription for medication and a treatment plan.
 You’ll also have ongoing access to providers to ask questions and get support with your weight loss program.
+The ongoing support through the WeightWatchers program is part of the membership cost, which is an additional fee beyond the cost of medication.

 WeightWatchers offers free shipping with delivery in one to three business days.

-Here’s a final look at the similarities and differences between Hers versus WeightWatchers:
+Here’s a final look at Hers versus WeightWatchers:

 If you’re curious about whether Hers could be right for you, take our free online weight loss assessment to learn more about your treatment options.